Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 is an unsigned integer representing the number of bytes required to store a value belonging to type-name. `sizeof (char)` is always 1, but the sizes of the other types may vary.
 On a 32-bit machine, `sizeof (int)` is normally 4.
 Note that `sizeof` is a rather unusual operator, since the compiler itself can usually determine the value of a `sizeof` expression.

 The `sizeof` operator can also be applied to constants, variables, and expressions in general.
 If `i` and `j` are `int` variables, then `sizeof (i)` is 4 on a 32-bit machine, as is `sizeof (i + j)`.
-When applied to an expression—as opposed to a type—`sizeof` doesn’t require parentheses; we could write `sizeof i` instead of `sizeof (i)`.
+When applied to an expression—as opposed to a type—`sizeof` doesn't require parentheses; we could write `sizeof i` instead of `sizeof (i)`.
 However, parentheses may be needed anyway because of operator precedence.
 The compiler would interpret `sizeof i + j` as `(sizeof i) + j`, because sizeof—a unary operator—takes precedence over the binary `+` operator.
 To avoid problems, I always use parentheses in `sizeof` expressions.

 Printing a `sizeof` value requires care, because the type of a `sizeof` expression is an implementation-defined type named `size_t`.
-In C89, it's best to convert the value of the expression to a known type before printing it. `size_t` is guaranteed to be an unsigned integer type, so it’s safest to cast a `sizeof` expression to unsigned `long` (the largest of C89's unsigned types) and then print it using the `%lu` conversion:
+In C89, it's best to convert the value of the expression to a known type before printing it. `size_t` is guaranteed to be an unsigned integer type, so it's safest to cast a `sizeof` expression to unsigned `long` (the largest of C89's unsigned types) and then print it using the `%lu` conversion:

 ```C
 printf ("Size of int: %lu\n", (unsigned long) sizeof (int));